Gourakant/EEG-Rover-/README.md

-# EEG-Rover-
-**EEG Rover** A brain-controlled vehicle that uses an EEG module to detect attention and meditation levels, converting brainwave signals into motion commands.
+EEG Rover: A brain-controlled vehicle that uses an EEG module to detect attention and meditation levels, converting brainwave signals into motion commands.
 It combines neuroscience, embedded systems, and robotics to demonstrate hands-free, wireless control using a simple brain-computer interface.